 Generally, fruits are yellow with a green tip at the blossom end, and have faint white stripes that can become more distinct as they mature.

 Fruits are tasty with a nutty flavor and firm texture.
-They grow on 2-foot-tall bushes with an open growth habit, making picking easy.
+They grow on two-foot-tall bushes with an open growth habit, making picking easy.

 ‘Zephyr’ has good general disease and insect resistance, and will be ready to start harvesting in 54 days.

-You’ll find ‘Zephyr’ seeds available for purchase in packs of 25 seeds from Legend Online via Amazon.
+You’ll find ‘Zephyr’ seeds available for purchase in packs of 25 seeds from Dave’s Garden Seeds via Amazon.

 Like the other types of summer squash mentioned in this list, zucchini has its origins in the Americas – so why the Italian-sounding name?